dataforseo/TypeScriptClient/docs/classes/KeywordsDataGoogleTrendsExploreLiveRequestInfo.md

 > `optional` **keywords**: `string`[]

-Defined in: main.ts:134661
+Defined in: main.ts:134802

 keywords
-optional field
+required field
 if keywords are not specified, the results will not contain keyword-related data;
-The maximum number of keywords you can specify: 5
+The maximum number of keywords you can specify: 5 comma characters (,) in the specified keywords will be unset and ignored;
+Note: to obtain google_trends_topics_list and google_trends_queries_list items, specify no more than 1 keyword;
-Note: the comma characters (,) in the specified keywords will be unset and ignored learn more about rules and limitations of keyword and keywords fields in DataForSEO APIs in this Help Center article
+learn more about rules and limitations of keyword and keywords fields in DataForSEO APIs in this Help Center article

 #### Implementation of